 Everyone deserves a chance to thrive, and being around one of these energy vampires makes it difficult, if not impossible, to do that.

-Make the changes you need in order to heal and move forward with your life.
+Make the changes you need (within yourself or with others) in order to heal and move forward with your life.

 And may your compassion and courage influence everything you do today.